Knutsford

 Knutsford's main town centre streets, Princess Street (also known locally as Top Street) and King Street lower down (also known as Bottom Street), form the hub of the town.
 At one end of the narrow King Street is an entrance to Tatton Park.
-The Tatton estate was home to the Egerton family, and has given its name to Tatton parliamentary constituency, which includes the neighbouring communities of Alderley Edge and Wilmslow.
+The Tatton estate was home to the Egerton family and has given its name to Tatton parliamentary constituency, which includes the neighbouring communities of Alderley Edge and Wilmslow.

-Knutsford is near Cheshire's Golden Triangle, and on the Cheshire Plain between the Peak District to the east and the Welsh mountains to the west.
-Residents include Coronation Street actress Barbara Knox and footballers Peter Crouch, Sam Ricketts, Michael Jacobs and Phil Jagielka.
+Knutsford is near Cheshire's Golden Triangle and is on the Cheshire Plain, between the Peak District to the east and the Welsh mountains to the west.

 History

-Knutsford, situated in Cheshire, England, was recorded in the William the Conqueror's Domesday Book of 1086 as Cunetesford ("Canute's ford").
+Knutsford was recorded in the Domesday Book of 1086 as Cunetesford ("Canute's ford").
 King Canute (Knútr in Old Norse) was the king of England (1016–1035) and later king of Denmark, Norway and parts of Sweden as well.
 Local tradition says that King Canute blessed a wedding that was taking place and forded the River Lily, which was said to be dangerous then, though other reports say it was the Birkin Brook at or near Booth Mill.
 The English Place-Name Society gives the name as being derived from the Old English for Knutr's ford or possibly hillock ford.

+In 1292, Edward I granted Knutsford a market charter, allowing the town to hold a weekly market and annual fairs.

+Knutsford was historically part of the ancient parish of Rostherne.
+A chapel of ease to serve Knutsford was built in the 14th century on a site to the east of the town near Booths Mere.
+The chapel was initially dedicated to St Helena and later to St John.
+In 1741, Knutsford was made a separate parish from Rostherne.
+St John the Baptist's Church was built between 1741 and 1744, on a site in the centre of the town to serve as the new parish church; the old chapel to the east of the town was demolished.